MuseofMoose/PHP-Gateway-Log-Helper/README.md

   //Rest of the code........
 }
 ```
-And you call like so:
+And you call said function like so:
 ```
 UpdateUserPassword(5, 'preciouspotato', 'magicalostrich');
 ```